1031-Systems/1031_Delivery/docs/Help.md

 + ServoDataFile - The name of the file containing known servo types and their associated information.
 The user may rename this file or move it so the preference allows that.
 The values in the servo file are used to set initial limits on the channel values.
 These are based on the ServoDefaultMaximum and ServoDefaultMinimum and the duty cycle of the servo from the file.
 These are NOT used to distinguish servos on GPIO pins from servos on PCA9685 boards.
 That is done within the controller.
 + UploadPath - The name of the directory to upload audio and control files to as it is used in the controller software.
 The Pico software that accompanies the Hauntimator and is run on the Pico looks for a particular file and this must match that.
 This will typically be on the SD card and look like "/sd/anims" to match expectations in the controller software.
 If the controller software is edited, this can be changed to match.
 Note that this is irrelevant if writing files locally to an SD card to be transferred later to the controller.
 + TTYPortRoot - This is most of the name of the communications port to use to talk to the controller when it is plugged into the USB port on the computer that Hauntimator runs on.
 Under linux, this is typically /dev/ttyACM0 but may also be /dev/ttyACM1, 2, ... so the TTYPortRoot is set to /dev/ttyACM.
 On a Mac it is more like /dev/tty00bb10 so the TTYPortRoot is set to /dev/tty00bb1.
 Under Windows it is something I don't care about.
 Note that this is irrelevant if writing files locally to an SD card to be transferred later to the controller and otherwise not using Hauntimator to talk directly to the controller.
++ Toolbar_On_Window (Mac Only) - This controls whether the menubar for Hauntimator is at the top of the screen, the usual for Mac OSX applications, or at the top of the Hauntimator window.
+If set to False, it will be at the top of the screen which makes some of the hot keys work strangely.
+If set to True, it will be at the top of the window and functionality will be very much like that on Linux.

 <a name="view">
 &nbsp;